mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 ## Introduction

 This chapter builds on the theoretical concepts explored in the previous chapter to explain how they are put into practice using a specific methodology to study the evolution of a game making community and the mutual creation of a new community-based pedagogy.
+In this chapter I cover the use of video recordings, participant interviews, and analysis of observational journal entries and resulting learning resources to achieve the systemic analysis previously outlined as typical of activity theory and CHAT-aligned design based reasearch (DBR).

 The methodology of the data collection and analysis process is informed by cultural historical approaches.

-The importance of context and cultural factors are particularly relevant for this intervention in a non-formal educational context with diverse stakeholder.

 <!-- As previously explored, the research questions invite a broad spectrum of analysis - cultural and social factors. -->
 <!-- The depth justifies smaller data size and depth of analysis. -->

-Driven by my dual role as a researcher and learning facilitator the process described here encorporates both research methodology and an overall structure of the evolving learning design.
-Thic
+### Ethos, characteristics and challenges of the methodology

-In terms of a reaseach process, this chapter describes a hybrid approach which while based on the principles of a formative intervention but incorporating other approaches where relevant.
+In terms of a research process, this chapter describes a hybrid approach which while based on the principles of a formative intervention but incorporating other approaches where relevant.
 I justify this approach in the following sections.

+Following the more general demands of the process of studying a novel, emerging non-formal learning process addressed in the previous chapter, the following challenge come into focus:

+- dual role of research and faciliator
+-

+#### Dual Role research and facilitator and resulting challenges and opportunities

+Driven by my dual role as a researcher and learning facilitator the process described here incorporates both research methodology and an overall structure of the evolving learning design.

+Each data gathering session was also a 2 hour workshop with varied participants with diverse learning needs requiring planning and delivery.

+#### **Mutuality and evolving process**

 Turning the learning design encountered by participants, I have worked with young learners, local families and undergraduate student helpers to co-create a game making design via iterative phases of rapidly evolving interventions most closely resembling a DBR process.

 <!-- If found the work of Rogoff in particular to research community oriented processes particularly illuminating -->

-Here I cover the use of video recordings, participant interviews, and analysis of observational journal entries and resulting learning resources to achieve the systemic analysis previously outlined as typical of activity theory and CHAT-aligned design based reasearch (DBR).
+The importance of context, historicity and cultural factors are particularly relevant for this intervention in a non-formal educational context with diverse stakeholder.

+The process of describing the varied sources of influence on the evolving design, learning as movements, horizontal etc.

+The value of participant input to intervention-based research in the domain of technology use is well explored via participatory research  [@iversen_computational_2018-1; @iivari_critical_2017], design-based approaches [@papavlasopoulou_exploring_2019; @barab_design-based_2004] and formative interventions [@cole_fifth_2006; @blunden_formative_2023].
+In line with these research perspectives, the development of the tools and processes used by participants in this study emerged in response to my analysis of participant experience and their direct feedback.

+This process is evident in the evolution of the learning design and resources.
+For example, the trialling of the coding environment and starting templated occurred over the course of two years and with input and concrete additions from parent volunteers, graduate trainee-teacher students, undergraduate students helpers University colleagues and with more indirect ongoing feedback from participating young people and their guardians.
+Input took varied forms.
+Direct input was through help requests made by participants and feedback and structured end-of-course interviews.
+Indirect input came from research data in the form on the games participants created, my research journal entries on my interactions with and observations of participants and recorded audio and video data of the participants and their computer screen capture.

+My role as a facilitator included recognising and supporting the emergence of a repertoire of varied emergent practices in the responses of participants, and then to support these practices with suitable tools and resources.
+In this way, I support participants to build agency in their transformation of learning process.
+The following three chapters of research findings in part describe these transformations and emerging repetoires in more detail.

+### Limitations in the scope and approach of the methodology of this research

+It is understandable given the wide range of factors at play that  Denner et al. [-@denner_does_2019]  identified several general points of limitation in studies within their review of CGD&P specifically.
+FIND LIST -  demographics, pedagogy, etc

+This study does not aim to address all of these limitations.
+Indeed it shares many of them.

+Thus while limitation are acknowledged, they are justified by the exploratory nature of this study.
+Possibilities for follow up research to address these limitations are discussed in the conclusion.

+In addition, some aspects of limitations merit brief discussion to orient the reader before sharing details of phases and stages.

+#### Limitation of demographics of participants.

+In gathering data, I adapted a process from partnership work with more experiences professors.

+This did not gather details of demographics.
+Thus no data was gathered on the age of participants, any details of specific learning difficulties.

+While this was an oversight, but it also aligns with the aims of this study which are exploratory and investigate potential rather than making claims of efficacy and generalisability.
+This is explored in a later section.

+#### Explored elsewhere or no space to do so

+**Some design tensions explored in Ch.5 and not here** Finding in other chapters, in particular the design narrative of Chapter 5, explore the rationale for the selection, creation and adaptation of both existing and novel tools and processes in each stage in line with the driving research questions.

+**Limitation of space to describe technical decisions** Fuller technical descriptions of the tools and supporting resources used at each stage are beyond the scope of those questions and the limits of the structure of this thesis, fuller technical descriptions to and links to the online resources created are available as appendix 4.x.

-#### Outline of chapter
+### Outline of chapter (move up?)

-INTERATE WITH ABOVE?

-I will explore how this diversity helps triangulate findings.

 this chapter describes: